-Review the proposed approaches for the project, and compare them in terms of their relative impacts and social development outcomes.
-Consider what implications the findings of the social assessment might have on those approaches.
-Should some new components be added to the approach, or other components reconsidered or modified?
+Review proposed approaches for the project, and compare them in terms of their relative impacts and social development outcomes.
+Consider what implications the findings of

-If the social analysis and consultation process indicate that alternative approaches are likely to have better development outcomes, such alternatives should be described and considered, along with the likely budgetary and administrative effects these changes might have.
+If social analysis and consultation processes indicate that alternative approaches may have better development outcomes, such alternatives should be described and considered, along with the likely budgetary and administrative effects these changes might have.